Mining: Mine development and life cycle

-The process of mining from discovery of an ore body through extraction of minerals and finally to returning the land to its natural state consists of several distinct steps.
-The first is discovery of the ore body, which is carried out through prospecting or exploration to find and then define the extent, location and value of the ore body.
-This leads to a mathematical resource estimation to estimate the size and grade of the deposit.
+The process of mining, from the discovery of an ore body through mineral extraction to the final return of the land to its natural state, consists of several distinct steps.
+The first is the discovery of the ore body, carried out through prospecting or exploration to identify and define its extent, location, and value.
+This leads to a mathematical resource estimation of the deposit's size and grade.

 This estimation is used to conduct a pre-feasibility study to determine the theoretical economics of the ore deposit.
-This identifies, early on, whether further investment in estimation and engineering studies is warranted and identifies key risks and areas for further work.
-The next step is to conduct a feasibility study to evaluate the financial viability, the technical and financial risks, and the robustness of the project.
+This identifies early on whether further investment in estimation and engineering studies is warranted and highlights key risks and areas for further work.
+The next step is to conduct a feasibility study to evaluate the project's financial viability, technical and financial risks, and robustness.
+Commodity price volatility tends to reduce the feasibility of mining.

-This is when the mining company makes the decision whether to develop the mine or to walk away from the project.
+This is when the mining company decides whether to develop the mine or walk away from the project.
 This includes mine planning to evaluate the economically recoverable portion of the deposit, the metallurgy and ore recoverability, marketability and payability of the ore concentrates, engineering concerns, milling and infrastructure costs, finance and equity requirements, and an analysis of the proposed mine from the initial excavation all the way through to reclamation.
 The proportion of a deposit that is economically recoverable is dependent on the enrichment factor of the ore in the area.